Yadnesh-Ranshevare/DSA/linked_list/Readme.md

 - `head.next.next:` \
 les assume LL `1 -> 2 -> 3 -> null` if 1 is head then 2 is head.next and 3 is head.next.next that is next Node of head.next
 - `head.next.next  = head`\
-in previous example head.next is 2 and head is 1 therefor hed.next.next = head means next of node 2 is changes to head that is node 1 (head.next.next = head is use to reverse the link of the Node that is if `1 -> 2` will be changes to `1 <- 2`)
+in previous example head.next is 2 and head is 1 therefor hed.next.next = head means next of node 2 is changes to head that is node 1 (head.next.next = head is use to reverse the link of the Node that is if `1 -> 2` will be changes to `1 <-> 2` note that `1 -> 2` link is still exist)

 **algorithm**
-1. get the last Node of the LL
+1. get the last Node of the LL recursively also keep the track of removed last node during each recursive call
 2. reverse the link of last Node using head.next.next = head
 3. remove the link of second last node ( head.next = null )
 4. return the last Node as head of reverse LL